 Sleeping Bear Heritage Trail

-TART Trails has partnered with several organizations to make this trail possible.
-To donate or learn more about the Sleeping Bear Heritage Trail please visit sleepingbeartrail.org or contact Pam Darling, Development Director for TART Trails (email@example.com or 231-941-4300).
+TART Trails partnered with several organizations to get this trail on the ground.
+To donate or learn more about the Sleeping Bear Heritage Trail visit sleepingbeartrail.org or contact Pam Darling, Development Director for TART Trails (Pam@TraverseTrails.org or 231.941.4300)

 - Empire to Bohemian Road is 17 miles (3 miles of on-road connection through Glen Arbor)